Teaching and Education Degrees: What Can I Do with a Degree in Education?

 What Is a Degree in Education and What Can You Do with One?

-What qualifications do you need to become a teacher?
-As stated, the major qualifications to become a teacher include the proper degree, the right amount of classroom time, and licensing.
 However, teachers are also expected to go through ongoing educational training.
 This ongoing training is sometimes a requirement for maintaining a teacher license or certification.

 What Are the Best Schools or Programs for Earning an Education Degree?

-Specialized or programmatic accreditation typically applies to individual programs, paths of study, and specific departments within a school.
 The right accreditation from a recognized teaching program accreditation group is essential.
-In some cases, a teaching or education degree from a non-accredited program can be met with some skepticism from the education community.
-If nothing else, applicants should make sure the program that interests them has accreditation from a well-known accrediting group.
+Sometimes a teaching or education degree from a non-accredited program can be met with some skepticism from the education community.
+If nothing else, you should make sure the program that interests you has accreditation from a well-known accrediting group.

 In education, the main accreditation types to look for are the CAEP, NCATE, and TEAC:

-- Council for the Accreditation of Educator Preparation (CAEP)
+• Council for the Accreditation of Educator Preparation (CAEP)

-- National Council for the Accreditation of Teacher Education (NCATE)
+• National Council for the Accreditation of Teacher Education (NCATE)

-- Teacher Education Accreditation Council (TEAC)
+• Teacher Education Accreditation Council (TEAC)

 The CAEP is the main group, as it’s a merger of the TEAC and NCATE.
-However, many education programs are still under TEAC or NCATE accreditation until their renewal comes due; then, they will have to be accredited under CAEP standards.
+However, many education programs are still under TEAC or NCATE accreditation until their renewal comes due.
+Then, they will have to be accredited under CAEP standards.
 So, applicants who see any of these accreditation types listed can rest assured they’re all under the same umbrella.

 The CAEP is recognized by the United States Department of Education.
-This group sets educational standards and dictate the level of excellence and education degree program needs to rise to and maintain to keep their accredited status.
+This group sets educational standards and dictates the level of excellence and education degree program needs to rise to and maintain to keep their accredited status.
 The group also consists of many of the leaders in education, so the standards they set come from the think tank of minds who know the industry and help to form it.
 A degree with CAEP accreditation will have the largest recognition and the widest possible reach.

 What are the Different Types of Education Degrees Available?